PrathameshBhagat/Justbackups/README.md

 # This repository has the code of a drone (Arduino and ESP8266)-based project
-For recruiters, please call +91 70580316487 (In India, all calls; outside, please use WhatsApp calls only) to get a better understanding of the whole project.
+For recruiters, please call +91 70580316487 (WhatsApp if unreachable) to get a better understanding of the whole project.

 This repo has almost **no clean code** and **no comments** and it was not intended to have one.
 So please do not expect it to be readable or testable.